skyfawen/SQL-data-warehouse-project/README.md

 Scope: Focus on the latest dataset only; historization of data is not required.
 Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-BI: Analytics & Reporting (Data Analysis)
+BI: Analytics & Reporting (Data Analysis):

 Objective
 Develop SQL-based analytics to deliver detailed insights into: